Last updated: December 13, 2019

 Skiing at Magic Mountain in the 1960s

-For 1987-88, Timber Ridge ski area was connected to Magic and renamed Timberside.
+For 1987-88, Timber Ridge was connected to Magic and renamed Timberside.
 The combined ski area, advertising 72 trails and 6 lifts, was called the Magic Mountains.
 In addition to the new terrain, a new Poma triple chairlift replaced the original Magic T-Bar, serving novice and intermediate terrain.
 Finally, as the season neared, the ownership group purchased nearby Bromley from Moore and Munger, Inc., the owners of Stratton.

-While Magic was being modernized, it wasn't fast enough.
+Though Magic was being modernized, it wasn't fast enough.
 The winter of 1988-89 was so lean that the connecting trails between Magic and Timberside were seldom, if at all, open.
 In 1990, Oren sold his remaining interest in the company to partners Joe O'Donnell and Petros A. "Bob" Palandjian.

 Closure and Liquidation